methanoliver/fim-chronology/README.md

 That should be enough, really.
 The result will be found in `build/index.html`

-Linux or a Mac or anything that can run `bash` will be needed.
+Linux or a Mac or anything that can run `bash` will be needed, and all the build scripts assume the use of [direnv](https://direnv.net/), which saves a lot of pain if you're juggling a lot of Node.Js projects.
 If you're crafty enough to develop on Windows, you might as well send me a pull request fixing this problem.

 To debug, you might want to use `npm start`